nhatpmss/custom-excalidraw/DEPLOY.md

 ### "No Next.js version detected" Error
 - Ensure `"framework": null` is set in `vercel.json`
-- Use custom build command `./build.sh`
+- Use `vercel-build` script in `package.json` instead of custom buildCommand
 - Verify Node.js version is set to 20.x
+- Check `.vercelrc` file exists with proper framework config

 ### "Application error"
 - Check SPA routing configuration in `vercel.json`